erinyoung/Spestimator/README.md

 ## Disclaimer: NCBI Datasets

-Spestimator relies on the [ncbi-datasets-pylib]() client to retrieve genomes.
-This library updates frequently, as does the underlying [datasets API]().
-If you encounter unexpected errors during genome download (e.g., `ApiException` or connection drops), please [submit an issue](https://github.com/erinyoung/Spestimator/issues) and use the accessions in the "refseq_accession" column to download with [datasets]() separately.
+Spestimator relies on [ncbi-datasets-pyclient](https://github.com/misialq/ncbi-datasets-pyclient) to retrieve genomes.
+This library updates frequently, as does the underlying [datasets](https://github.com/ncbi/datasets) tool.
+If you encounter unexpected errors during genome download (e.g., `ApiException` or connection drops), please [submit an issue](https://github.com/erinyoung/Spestimator/issues) and use the accessions in the "refseq_accession" column to download with [datasets](https://github.com/ncbi/datasets) separately.

 ```bash
 # download datasets